-The evidence presented in Table 1 suggests that prescription digital therapeutics are effective fertility-awareness methods for contraception, provide immediate access to critical fertility information, and encourage correct, consistent use.
+The evidence presented below suggests prescription digital therapeutics are effective fertility-awareness methods for contraception, provide immediate access to critical fertility information, and encourage correct, consistent use.
 Variations in study populations and methods used in clinical trials to determine pregnancy failure rates hinders accurate comparisons of these software applications to other fertility-awareness methods or even to each other.
-Using the data from Peragallo Urrutia (2018) shown in Table 1, Natural Cycles, as discussed in the paragraphs below, appears to compare favorably to the basal body temperature method, and Clue Birth Control seems to compare favorably to calendar-based methods:
+Using the data from Peragallo (2018) below, Natural Cycles appears to compare favorably to the basal body temperature method, and Clue Birth Control seems to compare favorably to calendar-based methods:

 Table 1.
-Comparison of fertility-awareness methods based on pregnancy probabilities using the life table method or Pearl Index, per 100 woman-years
+Comparison of fertility-awareness methods based on life table pregnancy probabilities or Pearl Index, per 100 woman-years

 First-year typical use First-year perfect use

-Standard Days Method 11.2 to 14.1 4.8
+Standard Days 11.2 to 14.1 4.8

-Basal Body Temperature Method 9.0 to 9.8 0.4
+Basal Body Temperature 9.0 to 9.8 0.4

-Source: Peragallo Urrutia (2018).
+Source: Peragallo (2018).